 More than 1,500 United States military men and women were killed on Dec.
 7, 1942, when Japan dropped a bomb on Pearl Harbor in Hawaii.
 Remaining survivors and their widows meet each year to remember that fateful day, but you can learn about the history and the soldiers from Kansas lost at this memorial any time.
 Kansas only has about 10 survivors still alive.

-The newest memorial at Veterans Memorial Park is the World War II Memorial dedicated in May 2017.
+The World War II Memorial was dedicated in May 2017.
 You can reach the two black granite bricks through three pathways of commemorative bricks marking the names of men and women who served in World War II.
 The big, granite panels are 6 feet tall and 8 inches thick, and honor the branches of military and supporting American forces.
 The memorial was dedicated in memory of the 70th anniversary of the attack on Pearl Harbor.